 • It engages them by creating a specific point of interest

 I keep my messages as short, direct, and to the point as possible.
 Most of the time, I hear back from prospects asking me for more information, and some have ended up being my clients.
+Sometimes it can be good to share relevant content (perhaps your latest ultimate guide for SEO) with them, without a direct pitch.

 When I get inquiries, I always thank the prospects for their response, and then proceed to show them how we can work together.